Hap Holmes: Victoria Cougars

 In 1924–25, after the Metropolitans folded and the rest of the PCHA merged with the Western Canada Hockey League (WCHL), Holmes joined the Victoria Cougars.
 In his first season with the Cougars, Holmes posted a 16–12 regular season record, with three shutouts and a 2.25 goals-against average.
 In the WCHL playoffs, Holmes was undefeated in four games.
 He had two wins and ties each, with one shutout and a 1.75 goals-against average.
-In the Stanley Cup final, Holmes posted a 3–1 record with a 2.00 goals-against average against the Montreal Canadiens.
+In the Stanley Cup Finals, Holmes posted a 3–1 record with a 2.00 goals-against average against the Montreal Canadiens.
 It was the last time a non-NHL team won the Stanley Cup.
 It was Holmes' fourth and last Stanley Cup victory.

 The following season, Holmes had a 15–11–4 regular season record, with four shutouts and a 1.68 goals-against average.
 In the WHL playoffs, Holmes nearly duplicated his results from the previous season, posting a 2–0–2 record, with one shutout and a 1.45 goals-against average.
-In the 1926 Stanley Cup final, the Cougars lost the series 3–1 against the Montreal Maroons.
-That marked the last time a non-NHL team appeared in the Stanley Cup finals, as the WHL folded after the 1926 Stanley Cup final, and its players were absorbed by the NHL.
-It was Holmes' seventh and last Stanley Cup final appearance.
+In the 1926 Stanley Cup Finals, the Cougars lost the series 3–1 against the Montreal Maroons.
+That marked the last time a non-NHL team appeared in the Stanley Cup Finals, as the WHL folded after the 1926 Stanley Cup Finals, and its players were absorbed by the NHL.
+It was Holmes' seventh and last Stanley Cup Finals appearance.